 - Mountain biking

-- Basic to advanced depending on the activities you want to undertake.
+- Beginner to advanced depending on the activities you want to undertake.

 - A decent level of fitness and ability to read basic maps will ensure you get the most out of your adventure